SeneGambiaTravel Directory

 Banjul to Dakar: Ferry, Road and Everything In Between (2026)

-The route from Banjul to Dakar connects The Gambia's capital to Senegal's in around 6–8 hours of actual travel — though the Barra ferry and Senegalese border can extend that significantly on a bad day.
-This guide covers every option: the Banjul–Barra river ferry, the road north through Senegal, private drivers, sept-place taxis, and what to expect at the crossings.
+Banjul to Dakar is about 6–8 hours of actual travel — though the Barra ferry and the Senegalese border can stretch that on a bad day.
+Here's every option: the Banjul–Barra river ferry, the road north through Senegal, private drivers, sept-place taxis, and what to expect at the crossings.

 Quick-answer box

-- Ferry crossing: Banjul → Barra, River Gambia, ~30–45 minutes sailing + variable wait
+• Ferry crossing: Banjul → Barra, River Gambia, ~30–45 minutes sailing + a variable wait

 Step 1 — Getting to Banjul ferry terminal

-The Banjul ferry terminal is at the northern tip of Banjul city.
-From Kololi or Kotu by taxi: D200–350 depending on negotiation.
-Allow 30–45 minutes from the tourist strip in normal traffic; Banjul traffic can be severe in the morning.
+The terminal is at the northern tip of Banjul city.
+From Kololi or Kotu by taxi: D200–350 depending on how you negotiate.
+Allow 30–45 minutes from the strip in normal traffic — Banjul mornings can be severe.

-The ferry terminal is busy and chaotic — vehicles, vendors, passengers and livestock all share the same waiting area.
-The pedestrian and vehicle queues are separate; foot passengers board last but wait less.
+The terminal is busy and chaotic — vehicles, vendors, passengers and livestock all sharing one waiting area.
+Foot and vehicle queues are separate; foot passengers board last but wait less.

 Step 2 — The Barra ferry

-The MV Lady Chilel Jawara and sister vessels cross the River Gambia between Banjul and Barra — a distance of about 4 km.
+The MV Lady Chilel Jawara and her sister vessels cross the River Gambia between Banjul and Barra — about 4 km.
 Sailing time is 30–45 minutes.
-Frequency varies: aim for early morning (06.00–09.00) to catch a departure before midday queues build.
-The ferry runs multiple times daily but the schedule is subject to maintenance and tide.
+Frequency varies: aim for early morning (06.00–09.00) to catch a departure before the midday queues.
+The ferry runs several times a day, but the schedule bends to maintenance and tide.

-What to expect: The ferry is large, functional and crowded.
-Bring water and something to eat if you're prone to travel impatience.
-The crossing itself — wide river, fishing pirogues, Banjul skyline receding — is one of the more atmospheric moments of the Banjul–Dakar route.
+What to expect: Large, functional, crowded.
+Bring water and a snack if you're prone to travel impatience.
+The crossing itself — wide river, fishing pirogues, the Banjul skyline pulling away — is one of the better moments of the whole Banjul–Dakar route.

-Avoid: Travelling on a Friday or the day before a major holiday.
-The ferry backs up badly and vehicle queues can mean 3–4 hour waits.
+Avoid: Fridays and the day before a major holiday.
+The ferry backs up badly, and vehicle queues can mean 3–4 hour waits.

 Step 3 — Barra and the Gambia exit border

-Once in Barra, the Gambia Immigration post processes passport stamps.
-This is usually straightforward for UK citizens — 15–20 minutes in normal conditions.
+In Barra, the Gambia Immigration post handles passport stamps — usually straightforward for UK citizens, 15–20 minutes in normal conditions.
 Have your passport, any immigration form, and your onward details ready.

 Step 4 — Road to the Senegalese border

-From Barra, the road north runs through Senegal (The Gambia is entirely enclosed by Senegal).
-The Senegalese border post at Karang is approximately 30–40 km from Barra.
-Most shared taxis from Barra run to Karang directly.
+From Barra the road runs north into Senegal (The Gambia is entirely enclosed by it).
+The Senegalese border post at Karang is roughly 30–40 km from Barra, and most shared taxis from Barra run there directly.

-Karang border crossing: Senegalese Immigration stamps your entry and may do a bag check.
-This typically takes 20–40 minutes.
-CFA francs are accepted here; change some Dalasi before you cross as rates in Dakar are poorer.
-[VERIFY: current Karang crossing procedures]
+Karang crossing: Senegalese Immigration stamps you in and may check bags — usually 20–40 minutes.
+CFA is accepted here; change some Dalasi before you cross, as Dakar rates are worse.

 Step 5 — Karang to Dakar

-From Karang to Dakar is roughly 140 km on good roads (the toll motorway from Diamniadio is excellent).
-Sept-place taxis run from Karang to Dakar's Gare Routière Lat Dior.
+Karang to Dakar is about 140 km on good roads (the toll motorway from Diamniadio is excellent).
+Sept-places run from Karang to Dakar's Gare Routière Lat Dior.

 The full journey — options compared

-If you want to avoid the Barra ferry entirely, you can cross the River Gambia at Farafenni via the Senegambian Bridge (opened 2019).
-The bridge is 150 km east of Banjul.
-This route (Banjul → Farafenni → Kaolack → Dakar) is longer overall (300+ km vs 230 km) but avoids any ferry uncertainty.
-Useful if the Barra ferry is unreliable on your travel day.
+To skip the Barra ferry entirely, cross the River Gambia at Farafenni on the Senegambian Bridge (opened 2019), 150 km east of Banjul.
+This route (Banjul → Farafenni → Kaolack → Dakar) is longer overall — 300+ km versus 230 — but avoids any ferry uncertainty.
+Useful if the Barra ferry is unreliable on your day.

 Practical tips

-- Start early.
-Aim to reach Banjul ferry terminal by 07.00–08.00.
-The day disintegrates in proportion to how late you start.
+• Start early.
+Aim to be at the Banjul terminal by 07.00–08.00.
+The day falls apart in proportion to how late you start.

-- Have CFA in hand before Karang.
-Changing money at the border is possible but rates are poor.
+• Have CFA before Karang.
+You can change money at the border, but the rates are poor.

-- Keep documents accessible — passport, immigration papers, hotel confirmation — you'll present them at two border crossings.
+• Keep documents handy — passport, immigration papers, hotel confirmation — you'll show them at two crossings.

-- Private driver is worth the cost if there are two or more of you — split across two people it's £50–65 each for a door-to-door service.
+• A private driver is worth it with two or more people — split two ways it's £50–65 each for door-to-door.

 FAQ